PeterBassett/Raytracer/README.md

 Still to come

-Bump mapping, more area lights and a path tracer implementation.
+Bump mapping, more area lights and a path tracer implementation and a BRDF system.

 Examples